 Diversity & Inclusion: Reaching All Girls

-Serving girls in economically distressed neighborhoods and underperforming schools has been part of the Girl Scout landscape for over 50 years.
-Girl Scouts of Wisconsin Southeast’s innovative program delivery strategies ensure the Girl Scout Leadership Experience (GSLE) is available to all girls, providing the tools and financial support needed to help them build courage, confidece, and character.
+Serving girls in economically distressed neighborhoods has been part of the Girl Scout landscape for over 50 years.
+Girl Scouts of Wisconsin Southeast’s innovative program delivery strategies ensure the Girl Scout Leadership Experience (GSLE) is available to all girls, providing the tools and financial support needed to help them build courage, confidence, and character.
 They, in turn, learn to improve their schools and neighborhoods, develop an understanding of their important place in a complex world, and learn to practice everday leadership.

 As social and academic challenges to girls increase, particularly in low-income neighborhoods, the opportunities for co-curricular and after-school enrichment activities through schools continue to decline.
 These cutbacks are especially severe in our lowest-income areas and most troubling in light of research showing that well-run youth development programs like Girl Scouts have huge benefits.